What to Expect This Summer

 The decision to send your child to camp is a personal one.
 We realize this decision has become even more difficult during the pandemic.
 If your child is at higher risk for infection or has other issues that may prevent them from complying with safety protocols, we recommend that you not send them to camp.
 Please review the CDC’s recommendations on people who need to take extra precautions during this time.

 Any camper requiring medication at camp (for allergies and asthma or other conditions) must indicate this on medical forms.
-Medications will be accepted on the first day of camp and will be kept at camp for the week and returned at Friday drop-off.
+Medications will be accepted on the first day of camp, inspected for proper packaging and expiration dates, and will be kept at camp for the week and returned at Friday drop-off.
+Children will not be admitted to camp without their prescribed medication or if their medication is expired.
 Read more about the required forms and waivers here.